lealbaugh/jvns-redesign/source/_posts/2013-12-30-questions-im-asking-in-interviews.markdown

 * Do people check in when they're on vacation?
 How often?
 * Is it possible to work from home, say, 1 or 2 days a week?
 Does anyone do this? (can be a nice option to have)
+* Does this position require travel?
+How often?

 As many of these as possible are "statistical" questions -- a company may say that they "don't have hours", but if everyone leaves at 9pm that's not a good sign.